descope/react-sdk/README.md

 #### User Profile

-The `UserProfile` widget let you embed a user profile component in your app and let the logged in user update his profile.
+The `UserProfile` widget lets you embed a user profile component in your app and let the logged in user update his profile.

 The widget lets you: